sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/operations.md

 - To suspend a managed instance, see [managed instances suspense process](suspend_process.md).
 - To resume a managed instance, see [managed instances resume process](resume_process.md).
 - To enable executors on a managed instance, see [enable executors process](./enable_executors_process.md)
+- To restore a managed instance in the event of accidental deletion, follow [restore process](./restore_process.md).

 * [Managed instances operations](#managed-instances-operations)
   - [Red/black deployment model](#redblack-deployment-model)